puishak/Academic/README.md

-# University
+# Academic
-Public repository to store all of my university assignments and projects
+Public repository to store all of my assignments and projects